statiolake/snow/README.md

 <br>

-the blue-tinted, cyanotype experience of snow has a warm-tinted, sepia complement in <a href="https://github.com/nightsense/rusticated">rusticated</a>
+the blue-toned, cyanotype experience of snow has a warm-toned, sepia complement in <a href="https://github.com/nightsense/rusticated">rusticated</a>

 </td>
 </tr>